 - Renting a motorbike can be a problem in Jammu as there are no rental shops available.
 You may have you arrange for one before you get there.

-- The entire route remains open throughout the year, except for Chattergala pass that blocks during snowfall in winter with no prior notice.
+- The entire route remains open throughout the year, except for Chattergala pass which blocks during snowfall in winter with no prior notice.
 The route opens as soon as the snow melts.
 Moreover, Killar to Kishtwar track can get very muddy and slippery in winter and during rain, making it challenging to get through.

 Disclaimer: This trip was organized by J&K Tourism and Biker Brotherhood Motorcycle Club, Jammu.
 But all recommendations and endorsements are solely personal.
 I only recommend what I personally try, and find worth appreciating.